LaravelDaily/Booking-Com-Simulation-Laravel/course/13-prices.md

 }
 ```

-For the purpose of this tutorial, let's simplify that all prices are in dollars/euros/whatever but without cents, so **integer**.
+For this tutorial, let's simplify that all prices are in dollars/euros/whatever but without cents, so **integer**.
 At least, I haven't seen cents mentioned anywhere on the pages:

 ![](images/booking-com-prices-integer.png)